Download our Guide To Buying or Selling a Property so you can refer to it throughout the process.

 Our aim is to take the stress and unpredictability out of the buying process so that you know exactly what to expect.
 We'll take you through the process of buying a property from start to finish, showing each step along the way.

 If you’ve got any questions or you’d like a quote please call the Conveyancing Team on 0117 926 4121 or contact us online.

 Once you’ve instructed us to act for you in your property purchase, we’ll contact the seller’s solicitors and ask them for the draft contract documentation.

 - Fittings & Contents Form

-- Any guarantees or paperwork relating to the property (e.g. planning permissions, FENSA Certificates etc)
+- Any guarantees or paperwork relating to the property such as planning permissions or FENSA Certificates for example

 - A copy of the title to the property or title deeds if the property is unregistered